 NOTE 2: This definition was taken from ITU-T Recommendation Y.3090 [113].

 Intelligent Communication Assistant: The virtual intelligent communication assistant locates in operator network and interacts with the users through voice, video, text, gestures or other modalities.
 The assistant can be customized for each particular user by accessing user data stored in the network, with user’s consent.
-It can provide various communication services and support individual users based on user’s intention and requirement .
+It can provide various communication services and support individual users based on user’s intention and requirement utilizing AI capability.
 One subscriber can have one or more Intelligent Communication Assistants.

 Network Digital Twin: virtual replica of (part of) a mobile network to emulate (or simulate) the behaviour of the actual network.